huili0140/BioinformaticsToolBox/README.md

   <li>Footprints_Location: The footprints were summarized according to their relative distance from the nearest transcription start sites, gene starts, or sigma factor binding sites.

-  <li>Fragment_VPlot: DNase I cleavage were visualized as V-shape gaps while the length of paired-end sequencing fragments was plotted to distances from the motif centers.
+  <li>Fragment_VPlot: DNase I cleavage were visualized as V-shape gaps while the length of paired-end sequencing fragments was plotted to distance from the motif centers.

   <li>Genome_Alignment: Sequencing reads were aligned to unique positions of microbial genome with Burrows-Wheeler Aligner.